PT-Studios/rust-donation-credits/README.md

 WEB APP INSTALLATION

-1. Verify you do not have any conflicting filenames
+1. Verify you do not have any conflicting filenames (perhaps create a subdomain e.g. donations.mywebsite.com)

 2. Place the contents of the Web folder into your web server's /public_html/, /www/, or web root folder.